-Side by side, there is obviously no different between the two figs, besides the color variation.
+Side by side, there is obviously no difference between the two figs beyond the color variation.
 Like I said before, because he’s even more Darth Vader-ish, the black version is the one to go after.
 The white one, I don’t know, he’s got that whole good, “white knight” vibe about him, but in the end he just doesn’t seem as cool.
 Variety is the spice of life and all that jazz, but methinks if they were going to go beyond the black version, they should have a wider range of colors to choose from.
-A red Space Darth Robot Vader figure sounds pretty cool, maybe even a pastel blue one, too.
+A red Space Darth Robot Vader figure sounds pretty rad, maybe even a pastel blue one, too.

 Ah, but you can’t forget about the action features!
 If by this point you still aren’t convinced these are some mysterious manufacturer’s take on Darth Vader, once you press the chest button (after removing the tab on the back; thanks, directions!), you’re exposed to a veritable cacophony of sights and sounds.

-In addition to flashing eyes and light up swords, you’re treated to a feast of ostensibly space-y sounds: vaguely robot-like noises, gunfire, laser-fire, missiles, basically everything you’ve heard from every battery-powered dollar store toy ever is played, and it’s played as close to all at once as is possible.
-And did I mention it’s all really LOUD?
-It’s all really loud.
+In addition to flashing eyes and light up swords, you’re treated to a feast of, ostensibly, ‘spacey’ sounds: vaguely robot-like noises, gunfire, laser-fire, missiles, basically everything you’ve heard from every battery-powered dollar store toy ever is played, and it’s played as close to all at once as possible.
+And did I mention it’s all LOUD?
+No joke, these things are really loud!